Garambi Baan (Laughing Waters) Residency Centre

-In-development since mid 2017, the Garambi Baan (Laughing Waters) Arts & Culture Centre Residency will be housed in two significant buildings within a conservation reserve managed by Parks Victoria on Laughing Waters Road, Eltham.
+In-development since 2017, the Garambi Baan (Laughing Waters) Residency Centre will be housed in two significant buildings within a conservation reserve managed by Parks Victoria on Laughing Waters Road, Eltham.
 These two buildings were operated as a residency program from the mid 1990's up until the closure of the program by Nillumbik Shire Council in 2015.
 They are both important buildings, having been designed and built by landscape architect Gordon Ford and architect Alistair Knox, respectively.
 The two buildings require urgent restoration works to halt their advancing deterioration.

 - Wurundjeri Land & Compensation Cultural Heritage Council Aboriginal Corporation